Campus of the Massachusetts Institute of Technology: Walker Memorial (1916)

 Walker Memorial was dedicated to former MIT president (and general) Francis Amasa Walker, a staunch advocate for student life.
 The Memorial was to have been designed in a "relaxed classical style with a generous convex portico overlooking the Charles River".
 However, cost overruns forced the scale of many planned buildings to be altered.
 A gymnasium, which had previously been separate from the Memorial, was integrated into the top floor of the combined structure.
 Today, the gymnasium is used for dance and martial arts classes, informal basketball games, and for the administration of midterm and final exams for large classes.

 Morss Hall, the ground floor dining area, was formerly used (in the recent past, as of 2004) as a dining hall, but is no longer regularly used as such.
 It remains open for special campus events, including banquets and formal dances.
 The walls of this double-height full-floor space are decorated with classical allegorical murals painted by Edwin Howland Blashfield (1869, Civil Engineering), who was one of the best-known American artists and muralists of his time.
 Completed in 1923 and in 1930, the 5 large panels symbolically portray the role of education in society, and the immense power of science and engineering for both good and evil.

 Walker Memorial has also contained the administrative offices for many MIT student organizations.
 Among these organizations is W1MX, the MIT amateur radio society, which has installed several reconfigurable antennas visible on the roof, as well as on the nearby Green Building tower.
-MIT's Class A broadcast radio station, WMBR (Walker Memorial Basement Radio) has its studios in the basement, with an FM transmitter located atop the Eastgate tower.
+MIT's Class A broadcast radio station, WMBR (Walker Memorial Basement Radio) has its studios in the basement, with an FM transmitter formerly located atop the Eastgate tower.
 The Muddy Charles Pub, administered by the MIT Graduate Student Council, is located on the first floor and has been serving MIT affiliates since 1968.

 Over time, the Walker Memorial building interior has shown the effects of nearly a century of continuous use without major renovation.
 There were plans to make it the headquarters of the Music and Theater Arts Department, and to install new theatrical and performance spaces to accommodate a growing number of activities.
 As of 2015, funds were being raised and an architect had been selected, but no start or completion date had been projected.
 In March 2017, MIT announced a new Theater Arts Building (Building W97) located at 345 Vassar Street at the far western end of campus.

 Since the intent of the new building was to consolidate Music and Theater Arts into a single location, the future plans for the Walker Memorial building are unclear.